akkartik/lines.love/reference.md

 There's much more I could include here; check out [the LÖVE manual](https://love2d.org/wiki/love.graphics).

+### text editor primitives

+The text-editor widget includes extremely thorough automated tests to give you early warning if you break something.

+* `state = edit.initialize_state(top, left, right, font_height, line_height)` --
+  returns an object that can be used to render an interactive editor widgets for text and line drawings starting at `y=top` on the app window, between `x=left` and `x=right`.
+Wraps long lines at word boundaries where possible, or in the middle of words (no hyphenation yet) when it must.

+* `edit.quit()` -- calling this ensures any final edits are flushed to disk before the app exits.

+* `edit.draw(state)` -- Call this from `App.draw` to display the current
+  editor state on the app window as requested in the call to `edit.initialize_state` that created `state`.

+* `edit.update(state, dt)` -- call this from `App.update` to periodically auto
+  saves editor contents to disk.

+* `edit.mouse_press(state, x,y, mouse_button)` and `edit.mouse_release(x,y,
+  mouse_button)` -- call these to position the cursor or select some text.

+* `edit.mouse_wheel_move(state, dx,dy)` -- call this to scroll the editor in
+  response to a mouse wheel.

+* `edit.keychord_press(state, chord, key)` and `edit.key_release(state, key)`
+  -- call these to perform some standard shortcuts: insert new lines, backspace/delete, zoom in/out font size, cut/copy/paste to and from the clipboard, undo/redo.

+* `edit.text_input(state, t)` -- call this to insert keystrokes into the buffer.

+* `Text.redraw_all(state)` -- call this to clear and recompute any cached state as the cursor moves and the buffer scrolls.

+If you need more precise control, look at the comment at the top of `edit.initialize_state` in edit.lua.
+In brief, the widget contains an array of `lines`.
+Positions in the buffer are described in _schema-1_ locations consisting of a `line` index and a code-point `pos`.
+We may also convert them at times to _schema-2_ locations consisting of a `line`, `screen_line` and `pos` that better indicates how long lines wrap.
+Schema-2 locations are never persisted, just generated as needed from schema-1.
+Important schema-1 locations in the widget are `cursor1` describing where text is inserted or deleted and `screen_top1` which specifies how far down the lines is currently visible on screen.

 ### mouse primitives

 * `App.mouse_move(x, y)` -- sets the current position of the mouse to (`x`,